 - Omit the salt if sharing with a baby (and salt your own portion).

-- Make less spicy and add hot sauce to yours.
+- Make the meal less spicy and add hot sauce to your serving.

 - Include produce they like—or keep the pieces of less preferred produce larger so they are easy to pull out.

 - Deconstruct the recipes so they’re easier to eat by placing the foods next to each other instead of all mixed together.

 - Serve your portion over baby spinach or shredded romaine to turn it into a salad.